-In all versions of Windows operating systems, you will find a taskbar at the bottom of the screen.
-On Windows 11, the taskbar hosts the Start menu, Search, Task View, Widgets, Chat, File Explorer, Microsoft Edge, and Microsoft Store icons.
-By default, these icons are aligned to the center.
-The taskbar corner includes the notification area icons, Quick Settings, and Notification Center with the clock and calendar.
+The taskbar appears at the bottom of every Windows operating system.
+The taskbar includes icons for the Start menu, Search, Task View, Widgets, Chat, File Explorer, Microsoft Edge, and Microsoft Store in Windows 11.
+These icons are aligned to the center by default.
+Notification area icons, Quick Settings, and Notification Center with the clock and calendar appear in the taskbar corner.

-There are at least two methods to enable or disable taskbar context menus in Windows 11 or 10.
-You can either use Group Policy or Registry Editor.
+You can either use Group Policy or Registry Editor to enable or disable taskbar context menus in Windows 11 or 10.

 How to Show or Hide Taskbar Context Menus in Windows 11 or 10 using Local Group Policy Editor?